Lakshya044/Sql_Editor_Assignment/README.md

 ## 🧠 Optimizations Implemented

 - ✅ Lazy-loaded Monaco Editor
-- ✅ Disabled unnecessary Monaco features (e.g., minimap)
 - ✅ Responsive font sizing for better rendering on smaller screens
 - ✅ Avoided unnecessary re-renders with Zustand slices
 - ✅ Used `localStorage` to persist bookmarks without re-fetching
-- ✅ Used `react-virtualized` to handle large dataset rendering efficiently
+- ✅ Used `react-window` to handle large dataset rendering efficiently

 ---